-Development in Downtown is not limited by density and/or floor area factors applied to individual parcels because the standards of the Oxnard Downtown Code implement the aggregate amount allowed by the General Plan through the intended physical character.
-The maximum amount of new development within Downtown is as set forth in the General Plan Environmental Impact Report (EIR).
+- Development in Downtown is not limited by density and/or floor area factors applied to individual parcels because the standards of the Oxnard Downtown Code implement the aggregate amount allowed by the General Plan through the intended physical character.
+The maximum amount of new development within Downtown is as set forth in the General Plan Environmental Impact Report (EIR). - 2.
 Minimum lot area applies for lots that directly abut a waterway.
-Lots not directly abutting a waterway subject to a 6,000-square-foot minimum for area appression for one matcheory about a waterway.
-Lots not directly abouting a waterway subject to a 0,000-square to minimum lot area.

-3. Minimum lot area of 2,400 square feet per dwelling unit.

-4. Oxnard Coastal Land Use Plan sets actual maximum allowed density based on then-existing Coastal zoning.
+Lots not directly abutting a waterway subject to a 6,000-square-foot minimum lot area. - 3.
+Minimum lot area of 2,400 square feet per dwelling unit. - 4.
+Oxnard Coastal Land Use Plan sets actual maximum allowed density based on then-existing Coastal zoning.